imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/01-Create-repo-from-vue-ts-template/README.md

 ## Configure github repository

 1. Make this repo a `Template repository` as we did in {% link https://dev.to/imomaliev/github-project-template-1mc3 %}
-1. Enable Depandabot alerts {% link https://dev.to/imomaliev/creating-vite-vue-ts-template-install-instructions-and-repo-configuration-779-temp-slug-4634241 %}
+1. Enable Dependabot alerts {% link https://dev.to/imomaliev/creating-vite-vue-ts-template-install-instructions-and-repo-configuration-4fe4 %}

 ## Update project to mention TailwindCSS